Defined benefit (DB) pension transfers

 Here at Equilibrium, providing advice when transferring from a defined benefit pension scheme is just one of many financial services that we offer.
 If you want more information about defined benefit pensions and how they work, get in touch with us today.

-In a lot of cases, you could end up worse off if you choose to transfer out of a defined benefit scheme, which is why it is so.
+In a lot of cases, you could end up worse off if you choose to transfer out of a defined benefit scheme as you are giving up a guaranteed income for life and increasing your investment risk.

-There are a number of reasons why a transfer may be in your best interests though if you have this kind of pension.
-Some of the benefits can include greater financial flexibility, better control of your own tax planning, better intergenerational financial planning and more.
-The potential cons of transferring out of this kind of pension, on the other hand, include things such as a loss of important financial guarantees and greater investment risk.
+However, there are several reasons why a transfer may be in your best interests.
+Some of the benefits may include greater financial flexibility, better control of your own tax planning, better intergenerational financial planning and more.

 First of all, if you are in what is known as an unfunded public sector pension scheme, then you will not be able to transfer your pension.
 Some common examples of this kind of public sector pension include the NHS scheme and the teachers’ scheme.